How to prepare for 2022 Microsoft licensing negotiations

 Everybody thought we could forget about on-premise licensing and focus on Cloud, Azure, and Microsoft 365.
 That promise hasn't matured.
 On-premise licensing is here to stay.
 We will probably be dealing with and managing on-premise licensing for the next five years at a minimum.

 Complex hybrid licensing rights

-Complex hybrid licensing rights - The add another layer of complexity to the overall licensing puzzle.
+They add another layer of complexity to the overall Microsoft licensing puzzle.
 You have to manage both on-premise licensing and the hybrid benefits on your various cloud deployments: Microsoft Azure, AWS or Google.

 We have spoken to many CFOs over the last 12 months.
 And there's one thing in common between them – budgets are out of control.
-CFOs are seeing over 35% cost increase over budget on Azure and office 365.
+CFOs are seeing over 35% cost increase over budget on Azure and Microsoft 365.

-No, external audits are going down, but internal audits are going up.
+No, external audits are decreasing, but internal audits are increasing.
 Our customers are seeing increased pressure by internal compliance, audit and governance divisions validating and auditing their financial management practices and Cloud spend budgets.

 The result of these challenges is to the benefit of Microsoft.
-Server and Cloud revenue is up by 27%, over $41 billion.
+Server and Cloud revenue is up 27%, over $41 billion.
 Office and cloud services are up 11%.

 Microsoft likes to negotiate in silos: first, the enterprise agreement, then separately your Azure contract, followed by Unified Support, resulting in a weakened position for the enterprise.
 Your strategic approach in 2022 needs to unify your relationship with Microsoft.
 What's required is to change the way you work with them and create one negotiation motion.